-Plagiocephaly refers to a type of craniosynostosis in which there is an asymmetric coronal and/or lambdoid sutures premature closure.
-It can either be single or asymmetric multiple.
+Plagiocephaly refers to a type of craniosynostosis in which there is asymmetric premature closure of the coronal and/or lambdoid sutures.
+It can either involve single or asymmetric multiple sutures.
 Premature coronal suture closure is associated with the Harlequin eye deformity.

 History and etymology

-The term originates from the greek words plágios, meaning slanting or oblique, and kephalos, meaning head.
+The term originates from the Ancient Greek words plagios (πλαγιοσ), meaning slanting or oblique, and kephale (κεφαλη), meaning head.

 - 1. Glass RB, Fernbach SK, Norton KI et-al. The infant skull: a vault of information.
 Radiographics.
 24 (2): 507-22. doi:10.1148/rg.242035105 - Pubmed citation